joewiz/xqjson/README.md

-An XQuery module for parsing and serializing JSON, originally written by John Snelson, with minor bug fixes applied, and packaged in the [EXPath Package format](http://www.expath.org/spec/pkg) for convenient installation in any XQuery implementation that support it.
+An XQuery module for parsing and serializing JSON, originally written by John Snelson, with minor bug fixes applied, and packaged in the [EXPath Package format](http://www.expath.org/spec/pkg) for convenient installation in any XQuery implementation that supports it.

 ## Documentation

 Snelson's [original article](http://john.snelson.org.uk/post/48547628468/parsing-json-into-xquery) is the official documentation.
 The information below focuses on how to install this module and get up and running.
+A table from Snelson's article about how each aspect of JSON is captured as XML is reproduced [below](#json-xml-mapping).

 ## Requirements and Compatibility